nitalukder/Office/README.md

     > Note: Open this Link in New Tab.
 1. Move Downloaded Office Deployment Tool to ODT folder.
 1. Run Office Deployment Tool by Double Clicking.
+1. Accept Microsoft Software Licence and Terms by click on CheckBox then Continue.